fpsvogel/fpsvogel.com/src/_posts/2021-10-26-why-learn-ruby.md

 As a self-taught developer, you can't rely on course deadlines and grades to motivate you.
 You have to motivate yourself, and that's a lot easier when the work you're doing is intrinsically enjoyable.

-I've gotten a fair amount of enjoyment from other programming languages: years ago some [Blitz BASIC](https://en.wikipedia.org/wiki/Blitz_BASIC), Java, and Lua, and these days a bit of frontend JS.
+I've gotten a fair amount of enjoyment from other programming languages: years ago some [Blitz BASIC](https://en.wikipedia.org/wiki/Blitz_BASIC), Java, and Lua, and these days a bit of front-end JS.
 But I enjoy Ruby most of all.

 Maybe it's because of Ruby's combination of concise syntax with a powerful object model, or maybe there's an undefinable "something" in Ruby that inspires odd creations like [a book-length guide to Ruby in cartoon format](https://poignant.guide/) (which I don't recommend as a beginner's guide, but it is impressive nonetheless).
 Whatever the reason, Ruby is fun in a way that can only be appreciated if you [try it yourself](https://try.ruby-lang.org/).